-Sil-O-Cel Natural Brick, furnished in standard fire brick sizes, are especially adapted to the insulation of brick ovens, the thickness used depending on con-Sil-O-Cel C-22 Brick (calcined) are ordiditions. narily used for the insulation of high temperature Because of their attractive appearance, furnaces. however, they have often been used on such equipment as bread baking ovens as a combination face brick and insulation.
+Sil-O-Cel Natural Brick, furnished in standard fire brick sizes, are especially adapted to the insulation of brick ovens, the thickness used depending on conditions.
+Sil-O-Cel C-22 Brick (calcined) are ordinarily used for the insulation of high temperature furnaces.
+Because of their attractive appearance, however, they have often been used on such equipment as bread baking ovens as a combination face brick and insulation.